Hero image

 This is a compulsory tax on accommodation occupied starting on January 1st.
 The tax rate is determined by communities and varies from city to city.
 This tax concerns the tenants and owners.
 Since 2020, the housing tax has been abolished for around 80% of the population depending on your tax status.

-You are subject to the tax on public TV if your accommodation is equipped with one or more televisions.
+You are subject to the tax on public TV if your home is equipped with one or more televisions.
 The payment of this contribution is automatically included in your housing tax.

-British citizens might need to require a work visa after the post Brexit period.
-If you are moving to France for work, it may also be necessary to have your diplomas recognized in order to exercise a regulated profession or in the context of continuing your studies.
+If you are moving to France for work, it may be necessary to get your diplomas recognised to exercise a regulated profession or in the context of continuing your studies.

-ENIC-NARIC is the official body authorized to issue certificates of diplomas obtained abroad.
+ENIC-NARIC is the official body authorised to issue certificates of diplomas obtained abroad.
 Indeed, a recognition procedure may be mandatory to have the right to practice on French territory.

-For living in France, you do not have to exchange your British license for a French license.
-This is only mandatory in the following cases:
+For living in France, you may not have to exchange your British license for a French license.
+However, it is mandatory in the following cases:

-• a request for a new license category
+• If you request a new license category

 If you are moving to France from England, you might choose to move to Southern France or to Paris.
 These are indeed the municipalities that attract the newest British residents.
 The regions and cities of South of France such as the areas of Nouvelle-Aquitaine, Occitanie or Auvergne-Rhônes-Alpes account for nearly 1/3 of the British residents established in France.